POETSII/tinsel/README.md

   * **Custom accelerators**.
 Groups of Tinsel cores called tiles can include custom accelerators written in SystemVerilog.

+For futher background, see our [FPL 2019 paper](doc/fpl-2019-paper.pdf) about Tinsel.

 ## 2. High-Level Structure

 A prototype POETS hardware architecture is under construction,